“I Want a Better Relationship with My Father”

 When I bring up this topic to my mom, she changes to subject.
 I think this is because she feels a lot of guilt about my childhood and does not handle guilt well.
 But another possibility is that she knows my father is not interested in being closer to me and she doesn’t have the heart to tell me.
 I am crying as I write as I am so heartbroken over it.
 I am extremely close to my mother and consider her one of my best friends, and I wish I felt this way about my dad.
 I don’t know him at all, and now I am so sad that it’s very likely I never will.

 What can I do to start?
-I am not due to visit home again for over a year so to connect I will have to call him on Skype or email, but I have no idea what to talk to him about.
+I am not due to visit home again for over a year so to connect I will have to FaceTime or email him, but I have no idea what to talk to him about.
 Please help me, Wendy, as I am running out of time. — Not a Daddy’s Girl

 You probably won’t ever have the kind of relationship with your father that you’ve fantasized about.
 Even if you had 100 more years together, you probably would never have that relationship.
 That’s the bad news.
 And it’s only bad news if you had your heart set on that fantasy relationship.
 The truth is, most people do not have dream relationships with their parents.
 You’re lucky that you have such a great relationship with your mother — that is more than a lot of people can say.
 Parent-offspring relationships are filled with baggage, and disappointment, and hurt feelings and all that stuff that make an easy relationship hard to come by.
 But that doesn’t mean that people — and you, specifically — can’t have authentic relationships with their parents — despite the baggage.
 That doesn’t mean you can’t get to know your father — like, really KNOW him and come to a place of understanding and accepting him and even liking him and enjoying his company and finding commonalities you share and building some happy memories while you still have time.
 (That’s the good news).